 Calculate the benefits of trees near you using the tree benefit calculator.

 Then, measure the tree by wrapping a measuring tape or string around the tree about 4.5 feet off the ground (about chest height) to get the circumference.
 Divide the circumference by 3.14 to get the diameter.

-Learn how to measure big trees by watching this short video from the Minnesota Department of Natural Resources.
+Learn how to measure big trees by watching this short video (YouTube) from the Minnesota Department of Natural Resources.